Jahazielvaz/ultimate-api-call-practice/ajax/restful-api-academind-tutorial/NOTES.md

 ## Restful api constraints (The guidelines it needs to follow in order to be a restful api)
 - Client Server Architecture: Separation of concerns, meaning our restful api should not care about the ui or application requesting it
 - Stateless: No client-context (or session) is stored on the server.
 It doesn't care about what or how many clients are connecting to it.
 It doesn't store anything that binds it to a specific application or client.
-- Cacheability:
+- Cacheability: Responses must define themselves as cacheable or not cacheable.
-- Layered System:
+- Layered System: Restful api allows for intermediate servers to be able to interact with the client, without the client ever knowing about it.
+I believe this is useful for security purposes.
+This in between server could be used to forwards requests or send responses, etc instead of the original server.
+We don't give the guarantee that our restful api is the final point of the request.
-- Uniform Interface:
+- Uniform Interface: Resources are identified in requests, transferred data is decoupled from db schema.
+Also it's good to have self descriptive messages or links to further Resources.
 - Code On Demand (Optional):